KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

 cpg.dependency.name.l
 ```

-provides a list of all dependency names.
-ShiftLeft Ocular supports functional
+This provides a complete list of all dependency names.
+We support functional
 combinators.
-For example, to output (name, version) pairs, use
+For example, to output (name, version) pairs, we can use
-the expression
+the following expression:

 ```
 cpg.dependency.map(x => (x.name, x.version)).l